I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 Through eating this way, I discovered my mind was clear and free.
 I was able to feel into emotions that I had never put a name to before.

 With such a concentrated mineral load, I was thinking clearly again.
 Not all thoughts were pleasant though.
 This was “cleaving” time as well.
-My body wanted to be removed from some of the emotional weight I was carrying.
+My body wanted to be removed from some of the emotional weight I was carrying

 After careful planning, and planning sessions with my husband I ate a raw diet for 28 days.
 A WHOLE FOUR WEEKS.
 Yes, it was a food plan that Anthony William had introduced to me.
 I wanted to see how my body would respond—ultimately I wanted to heal!
 As I ate raw foods, I became my own personal lab rat through my own spiritual human experiment.

 I had loads of contrasting information before I entered this experiment.
 I had been to medical specialists.
 “Inflammation” was the only answer I had received.
-After multiple dead ends and after having blood test returned and additional investigative tests with no answers to the underlying issue I tried the immersive diet route.
+After multiple dead ends and after having blood test returned and additional investigative tests with no answers to the underlying issue, I tried the immersive diet route.

 Additionally, I was taking a thyroid medication to treat my under-active thyroid.
 To read more about the beginning of the story, reference this is the post.